anastasiacraciun/Manual_testing_portofolio/Final Project/README.md

 ## 1.3 Test Analysis

-The testing process will be executed based on the above requirements for the Dependents module.
+The testing process will be executed based on the above requirements for the Work Experience module.
 The following test conditions were found:

- * Enter test conditions here
+* Enter data only for mandatory fields and check that the work experience is created/updated
+* Enter data for all available fields and check that the work experience is created/updated
+* Leave mandatory fields empty and check that the work experience cannot be created/updated
+* View work experience details and check they are correct
+* View all work experiences in a list
+* Check all validation constraints for the fields
+* Delete the work experience previously added and check if it can be removed.

 ## 1.4 Test Design